crypto-y/babble/rekey/README.md

 - `zerolen` is a zero-length byte sequence,
 - `zeros` is a sequence of 32 bytes filled with zeros.

-When used by the package noise, if unspecified, a default value of `10000` will be used as `interval`, and `resetNonce` is default to `true`.
+When used by the package babble, if unspecified, a default value of `10000` will be used as `interval`, and `resetNonce` is default to `true`.

 ### Customized Rekeyer